PowerToChange/com.powertochange.powertochangesurvey/README.md

     1. In the *Label display* select box, choose the desired value

 1. Click the *View* tab to access the form

+## Reporting

+### Diagnostics

+Whenever a MyCravings survey is submitted, the internal processing state is stored with the Activity in the *MyCravings - Processing state (internal)* field.
+As a diagnostic measure, you are encouraged to periodically generate a report on all incomplete surveys.

 ## Testing